UPCOMING EVENTS

 We have reserved August 22nd as a rain date in case of inclement weather.

-Volunteer Event: Tree Corps
+Volunteer Event: Vernon Park

 When signing up please be sure to accurately account for each volunteer in your group so we can ensure each volunteer receives a lunch.